 Pros

-- Exhibition caseback — visible movement adds mechanical appeal
+- Exhibition caseback — movement visible; adds mechanical watch experience at entry-level price

 Cons